 Place workout chair or bench with vertical back support facing to one side near adjustable height cable pulley.
 Adjust pulley approximately height of head when seated.
-Place latched belt on adjustable height cable by attaching carabiner on belt buckle.
+Attach belt on low pulley cable by attaching carabiner on belt buckle.
 Sit on bench, grasp attached belt from side.
 Face toward cable pulley and place head in belt loop.
 With belt above ears, clamp belt snugly around head by tightly gripping ends close forehead.
 Position torso upright with feet wide apart and hand nearest cable pulley on lower thigh for added support.

 Turn head away from pulley cable by rotating head away from pulley.
 Turn head back toward cable pulley and repeat.
 Turn seat the opposite direction or attach belt to pulley on opposite side and continue with other side.